microsoft/todo-app-java-on-azure/README.md

 ## Create Azure Cosmos DB documentDB

-You can follow our steps using [azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to deploy an Azure Cosmos DB documentDB, or follow [this article](https://docs.microsoft.com/en-us/azure/cosmos-db/create-documentdb-java) to create it from azure portal.
+You can follow our steps using [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to deploy an Azure Cosmos DB documentDB, or follow [this article](https://docs.microsoft.com/en-us/azure/cosmos-db/create-documentdb-java) to create it from Azure portal.

-1. login your azure cli, and set your subscription id
+1. login your Azure CLI, and set your subscription id

     ```bash
     az login